top of page

 Private Rented Sector database

-All landlords will need to register themselves and their properties.
+All landlords are to register themselves and their properties.

 Mandatory ombudsman